gordonwade/symptom-checker/README.md

 #### Business Logic Testing
 To ensure that users are being presented with correct information, some use cases should be identified along with expected results.
 These can then be tested via the Django API to ensure that the logic is functioning properly.
+This could
+include:
+- Select a number of symptoms that should indicate a specific disorder.
+Test that this specific disorder is correctly returned using our scoring system.
+- Select a number of symptoms with low likelihood of overlapping.
+Ensure that the results indicate this low likelihood.

 ## Deployment Details
 A live version of this app is available at [https://shielded-inlet-55288.herokuapp.com/](https://shielded-inlet-55288.herokuapp.com/).
 As the URL suggests, this is hosted through Heroku.
 It is currently served on the free tier, meaning the `dyno` sleeps after 15 minutes of activity.
-In order to reduce wait time, please click the link and allow the `dyno` to wake while you finish reading this section!
+In order to reduce wait time, please open the link in a new tab and allow the `dyno` to wake while you finish reading this section!

 In order to support the live deployment of this app, I created an AWS RDS instance running PostgreSQL to act as the database.